Narjes-almasri/CPP_MODULES/README.md

 ## CPP00
 In this module, we learned how to create and use classes, work with namespaces correctly, use streams, and handle errors properly in C++.

+## CPP01
+In this module, we learned how to perform memory allocation in C++ using new and delete.
+We also learned about the difference between pointers and references, and how to create pointers to member functions.